Primary Advisor/Dissertation Chair

 At-risk Students, Charter Schools, Learning Styles, Project-Based Learning

 Padgett, Michael, "A Test Of Project-Based, Learner-Centered Pedagogy In A High-Needs, Urban Charter School" (2019).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4457.

 School of Education Student Capstone Theses and Dissertations